Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

 A much lesser-known cave, Stóragjá rift, is located close to Grjótagjá.
 The landscape here is different from Grjótagjá as you descend into the vegetated rift and walk between the lava walls before you reach the entrance to the thermal water much further down in the rift.

-From what I have read in the book Thermal Pools in Iceland then the temperature of the water is about 29 degrees C, but as I didn't venture down into the rift I don't know that from my own experience.
+From what I have read in the book Thermal Pools in Iceland, the water temperature is about 29 degrees C, but as I didn't venture down into the rift, I don't know that from my own experience.

 I zoomed in on the water in Stóragjá

-The thermal water in the cave is blue as in Grjótagjá, but I wouldn't recommend bathing in it.
-It used to be a popular bathing place, but I have heard that some algae grow in it now and there are talks of e-Coli bacteria having been measured in the water.
+The thermal water in the cave is blue, as in Grjótagjá, but I wouldn't recommend bathing in it.
+It used to be a popular bathing place, but I have heard that some algae grow in it now, and there have been reports of E. coli bacteria being detected in the water.

 Saying hi to the calves at Vogafjós